MoFEM/mofem-cephas/media/paper.md

   modules where applications for particular problems can be implemented.
 This toolkit-like structure allows for independent development of modules with different repositories, owners and licences, being suitable for both open-access academic research and private industrial sensitive projects.

-  `MoFEM` is licensed under the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl.html) and can be deployed and developed using the package manager [Spack](https://spack.io), see [MoFEM installation instructions](http://mofem.eng.gla.ac.uk/mofem/html/installation.html) for more details.
+  `MoFEM` core library is licensed under the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl.html) and can be deployed and developed using the package manager [Spack](https://spack.io), see [MoFEM installation instructions](http://mofem.eng.gla.ac.uk/mofem/html/installation.html) for more details.